seromany/chat_app_signalr/README.md

 2. If you are going to use user login, edit the login, register, loginStatus, getUser methods in the user_controller.dart file according to your own login operations.
 3. Edit the request and listen methods in the hub_controller.dart file according to your own socket operations.

+## For Firebase notifications

+1. Create a firebase project via <a href="https://console.firebase.google.com/"> Firebase console. </a>
+2. Follow the necessary steps.

 ## Required flutter dependencies

 ```Dart